Add sqlx and serde to the Cargo.toml for our pokemon-api.

 .await?;

-, sqlx sets up a prepared query that uses the sql string we gave it, outputting the single row response into a PokemonHp
+When we call fetch_one, sqlx sets up a prepared query that uses the sql string we gave it, outputting the single row response into a PokemonHp struct.

 let result = sqlx::query_as!(